Trex (TREX)

 5. Revenue Growth

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Trex’s recent performance shows its demand has slowed as its annualized revenue growth of 4% over the last two years was below its five-year trend.
+Trex’s recent performance shows its demand has slowed as its annualized revenue growth of 3.6% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-Looking further ahead, sell-side analysts expect revenue to grow 10.4% over the next 12 months, an improvement versus the last two years.
-This projection is admirable and indicates its newer products and services will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 2.3% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and suggests its products and services will face some demand challenges.

 6. Gross Margin & Pricing Power

-Trex produced a 40.5% gross profit margin in Q3, in line with the same quarter last year.
-On a wider time horizon, Trex’s full-year margin has been trending down over the past 12 months, decreasing by 3.1 percentage points.
+Trex produced a 30.2% gross profit margin in Q4 , marking a 2.5 percentage point decrease from 32.7% in the same quarter last year.
+Trex’s full-year margin has also been trending down over the past 12 months, decreasing by 3 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-This quarter, Trex generated an operating margin profit margin of 24.7%, up 1.4 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, Trex generated an operating margin profit margin of 2.2%, down 7 percentage points year on year.
+Since Trex’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share

-Trex’s EPS grew at an unimpressive 5.4% compounded annual growth rate over the last five years, lower than its 7.6% annualized revenue growth.
+Trex’s EPS grew at a weak 3.8% compounded annual growth rate over the last five years, lower than its 5.9% annualized revenue growth.
 This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

 Diving into the nuances of Trex’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Trex’s operating margin expanded this quarter but declined by 4.2 percentage points over the last five years.
+As we mentioned earlier, Trex’s operating margin declined by 5.3 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Trex reported adjusted EPS of $0.51, up from $0.37 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Trex’s full-year EPS of $1.93 to grow 27.4%.
+In Q4, Trex reported adjusted EPS of $0.04, down from $0.09 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Trex’s full-year EPS of $1.88 to shrink by 13.1%.

 9. Cash Is King